vatesfr/xen-orchestra/docs/docs/backups-and-dr/scale-and-security/object-storage-support.md

 To configure an S3-compatible backup repository, see [Backup repositories](../backup-features-and-settings.md#amazon-s3).

+To make an S3 backup repository immutable, see [S3 Object Lock](./object-lock.md).

 ## Storage tiers explained

 - **Tier 1** providers are extensively tested in our labs.
 We ensure Xen Orchestra aligns with their implementation and performs reliably, even at scale.